 - Shallow breathing

-- Uncomfortable pain spreading through arm, shoulder, neck, upper arm, jaw or sometimes in the abdomen
+- Uncomfortable pain spreading through the arm, shoulder, neck, upper arm, jaw, or sometimes in the abdomen

 First Aid of Heart Attack

-If you or anyone in your family is experiencing symptoms of heart attack for more than 15 minutes, then it’s time to take them to the hospital, but meanwhile, you can reduce effects of heart attack by performing following first aid activities –
+If you or anyone in your family is experiencing symptoms of heart attack for more than 15 minutes, then it’s time to take them to the hospital, meanwhile, you can reduce the effects of heart attack by performing the following first aid activities –

-Chew Aspirin – The best way to treat heart attack at home would be chewing aspirin medicine.
-This will liquidate your thick blood vessels and control heart attack quickly.
+Chew Aspirin – The best way to treat heart attacks at home would be chewing aspirin medicine.
+This will liquidate your thick blood vessels and control heart attacks quickly.
 However, if you are allergic to aspirin or your doctor has recommended you to not take aspirin, then you should not try it.
 Otherwise, you can easily take it.